Home Buying in Massachusetts – The Massachusetts Difference

 BUYING PROPERTY IS USUALLY A TWO STEP PROCESS IN MASSACHUSETTS:

-Instead of signing a single purchase contract (as in most states), most Massachusetts real estate markets use a two-step approach.
-The first step is the “offer”, which is typically handled by the agents and followed with a Purchase and Sale agreement, also known as the P+S. The P+S agreement.
-It is a more detailed document than the offer and is typically negotiated and drafted by the buyer’s and seller’s attorneys, based on a standard P+S form and the details of the offer.
+The first step is the “offer”, which is typically handled by the agents.
+The offer is followed 5 to 10 days later with a Purchase and Sale agreement, also known as the P+S. The P+S agreement is a more detailed document than the offer and is typically negotiated and drafted by the buyer’s and seller’s attorneys, based on a standard P+S form and the details of the offer.
+The P+S should carry forward the terms and conditions in the offer.
+If the offer is not written precisely, the attorneys may be able to renegotiate the terms of the deal, which is why it is important to have a knowledgeable real estate agent negotiate and write your offer.

-REGARDING DISCLOSURES FROM SELLERS:
+DISCLOSURES FROM SELLERS:

-PRE-MARKETING INSPECTIONS:
+INSPECTIONS:

 In some states, sellers have a home inspection prior to putting a property on the market and that inspection is often passed on to the buyer.
 That is rare in Massachusetts.
 If a buyer wants a home inspection, that needs to be included in the buyer’s offer to purchase and the buyer should expect to pay for the inspection.